timoxley/functional-javascript-workshop/Readme.md

 ## Stuck?

-Feedback and critisism is welcome, please log your troubles in [issues](https://github.com/timoxley/functional-javascript-workshop/issues).
+Feedback and criticism is welcome, please log your troubles in [issues](https://github.com/timoxley/functional-javascript-workshop/issues).

 Full curriculum reviews [like this one](https://github.com/timoxley/functional-javascript-workshop/issues/7) are incredibly helpful.
 More feedback like this please!